myduino/Hibiscus-Sense-Arduino/README.md

 <p align="center"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/schematic-exercise-one.png" width="150"></a></p>

 This is quite unusual behaviour, but it is good to learn how an electronic circuit could behave either way.
-Whereas, the usual circuit design was **active-high circuit**, where the positive (+ve) terminal of the LED connected to the GPIO2, as in the schematic below, instead of the negative (-ve) terminal of the LED connected to GPIO2, as in the schematic above.
+Whereas, the usual circuit design is **active-high circuit**, where the positive (+ve) terminal of the LED connected to the GPIO2, as in the schematic below, instead of the negative (-ve) terminal of the LED connected to GPIO2, as in the schematic above.
 According to this type of circuit, we need to pull GPIO2 to HIGH state, to turn ON the LED, otherwise pull GPIO2 to LOW state, to turn OFF the LED.

 <p align="center"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/schematic-exercise-one-a.png" width="150"></a></p>